-[View File](#)9.No. of IQAC meetings held during the year4
+[View File](#)9.No. of IQAC meetings held during the year6

 - The minutes of IQAC meeting and compliance to the decisions have been uploaded on the institutional website.
-(Please upload, minutes of meetings and action taken report) • (Please upload, minutes of meetings and action taken report) View File 10.Whether IQAC received funding from any of the funding agency to support its activities during the year?
-Yes • If yes, mention the amount 10000 11.Significant contributions made by IQAC during the current year (maximum five bullets) IQAC emphasized Green campus initiatives in SPIHER to make Greenery as best practice IQAC encourages more extension and Outreach activities for the Adopted nearby villages IQAC emphasized strong involvement of faculty teams in developing research activities in the campus through Publications, Patents and Collaborations IQAC imparts quality education to the society for their diverse needs and fostering global competence among them by introducing various vocational programmes.
+(Please upload, minutes of meetings and action taken report) (Please upload, minutes of meetings and action taken report) View File 10.Whether IQAC received funding from any of the funding agency to support its activities during the year?
+No If yes, mention the amount 5000 11.Significant contributions made by IQAC during the current year (maximum five bullets) IQAC imparts quality education to the society for their diverse needs and fostering global competence among them by introducing various vocational programmes.
 IQAC promotes research culture and faculty empowerment by organizing workshops, seminars and conferences to promote professional development.
 To emphasize quality in the department by assigning categorical targets and monitoring periodically semester - wise.
 IQAC reconstituted different cells and centers for the institution to improvise/motivate the performance of the faculty.
-Industry offered courses through MoUs are imparted by IQAC for the enhanced quality revision of Syllabi and curriculum 12.Plan of action chalked out by the IQAC in the beginning of the Academic year towards Quality Enhancement and the outcome achieved by the end of the Academic year Plan of Action Achievements/Outcomes Induction Programme for Faculty & Students Deeksharambh- Induction program for students from 8/11/21 to 19/11/21 Session on "Role of youth in shaping India's future" by Dr.Leo Akash Raj, Founder - Pretty Lii Hearts, Director , Infinifind MultiEdu Services Pvt.Ltd Session on "Recent Technology in Software Industries" by Mr. T.S.
-Deepak,
+Industry offered courses through MOUs are imparted by IQAC for the enhanced quality revision of Syllabi and curriculum.
+12.Plan of action chalked out by the IQAC in the beginning of the Academic year towards Quality Enhancement and the outcome achieved by the end of the Academic year